Metrological/rdk-emulator/README.md

 *Get source from [Metrological Application Framework SDK](httpsdd://github.com/metrological/maf3-sdk) and install dependencies*

     `git clone https://github.com/Metrological/maf3-sdk.git && cd maf3-sdk`

     `npm install`

-To clone maf3-sdk and install all dependencies of [Metrological Application Framework SDK](https://github.com/metrological/maf3-sdk)).`

 *Add scale setting to index.html*

-Open index.html in the editor-of-choice and just cut-and-paste below the line `language: 'en'`, following line:
+Open index.html in the editor-of-choice and just cut-and-paste below the line `language: 'en',`, the following line:

     `scale: 580,`

-This will overwrite the default size of AppStore to this value.
-So that the AppStore will better fit the RDK-emalator.
+This will overwrite the default size of the AppStore to this value.
+So that the AppStore better fits the RDK-emulator.

+**Running MAF-SDK inside RDK-emulator**

 *Startup node.js with maf3-sdk*

     `NODE_PORT=8080 node sdk.js`

 This will startup server with maf3-sdk interface.

 *Import RDK-emulator into VirtualBox*

     `Extract the rdk-emulator.tar.gz and import the rdk-emulator.ova into VirtualBox.`

-**Running MAF-SDK inside RDK-emulator**

 Select the RDK-emulator in VirtualBox and press start-button in order to boot the emulator.
-Wait until the openng-page is visible (you will see the title `Comcast Set-Top-Box-Developer-Edition` at the top of the page).
+Wait until the opening-page is visible (you will see the title `Comcast Set-Top-Box-Developer-Edition` at the top of the page).

 With LEFT- and RIGHT-key - of your host-keyboard - you can navigate to the left or right.
 Navigate to the purple button, called "DeviceInfo", and select this button by pushing the ENTER-key.
 You will end-up with a completely white page with only the ip-address of the RDK-emulator displayed on it.
 Write down this ip-address somewhere (you will need it later).